Cheap Dates: Swimming!

-Here are some great games to play in the water with your child and some recommended local pools (for those of my readers who live on the Eastside of Seattle).
+Here are some great games to play in the water with your child and some recommended local pools (for my readers who live on the Eastside of Seattle).

 Some games to play in the water:

-Motor boat: In a shallow pool, you can have your child sit on the bottom of the pool and kick their legs.
-In a deeper pool, you can hold your child, or have her put her back to the wall and hang on with her hands, then kick her legs.
-As she kicks, chant:”Motor boat, motor boat, go so slow.
+Motor boat: In a shallow pool, you can have your child sit on the bottom of the pool and kick their legs up and down.
+In a deeper pool, you can hold your child, or have them put their back to the wall and hang on with their hands, then kick their legs.
+As they kick, chant:”Motor boat, motor boat, go so slow.
 Motor boat, motor boat, go so fast.
 Motor boat, motor boat, run out of gas.”

 Bubble, bubble, pop.
 Sing “All the fish are swimming in the water” (click here for video and lyrics) When you’re singing about fish swimming, move your child around in the water, when you sing about ducks paddling, paddle your hands, then frogs jump and children splash.
 When you get to the part about “bubble, bubble splash”, raise your child in the air as you sing bubble… then splash down on the word splash.

-Trot, Trot: Sing Trot Trot to Boston, bouncing your child on the trotting part, and splashing down on “watch out baby or you might fall IN.”
+Trot, Trot: Sing Trot Trot to Boston, bouncing your child on the trotting part, and lifting up and splashing down on “watch out baby or you might fall IN.”

 Practice blowing bubbles in the water.
 Bring something that floats (rubber duck, ball, etc.), throw it, chase it, catch it floating in the water and throw it again.
 Bring a plastic cup or watering can in the pool with you, scoop and pour.